OctopusDeploy/blog/blog/2020-11/devops-reading-list/index.md

 <div class="row">
   <div class="col-sm-6"><p>The fact that this is by far the oldest book in my selection is testament to how well its aged and how important and timeless it is.</p>
-  <p>The Goal is a Novel about Alex Rogo, a senior manager at UniCo, an auto-parts manufacturing company.
+  <p>The Goal is a novel about Alex Rogo, a senior manager at UniCo, an auto-parts manufacturing company.
 Business is going badly.
 In order to avoid a massive restructuring program and many job losses, Rogo needs to simultaneously improve performance, quality, and profitability before a seemingly impossible deadline.</p>
 </div>
   <div class="col-sm-6"><img src="https://octopus.com/images/blog/devops-reading-list/the_goal.jpg"></div>
  </div>